ryanw/shapes/README.md

 Possibly one to handle and the DOM manipulation, another to handle shape management, and a few delegates to handle mouse events depending on the current `Mode`.

+To test for collisions with the mouse we're looping over every shape in the scene.
+This could be optimised by storing the shapes in a more optimised data structure, perhaps a binary tree.

 The toolbar should have a proper class to handle its events.
 As it stands it assumes that the HTML will contain the correct markup for it.